 Is therefore proposed that a law be enacted as set out below.
 In my view dismissals made in contravention of the proposed law should already be regarded as unfair.
 However, the law will provide additional guidance and will reverse the chilling effect on free speech, that the current status quo ante has created.
 Similarly, the new law would address the mischief of the chilling effect on free speech, that has been created by the current status quo ante.

 I am attempting to make the concept behind the proposed law as simple as possible.
 Exactly how the law would be formulated would require further thought.
-The basic premise of the proposed law, is that an employee should not be dismissed for the expression of opinions that have no bearing on their employment, or where they only have a bearing because of unreasonable threats by clients or customers.
+The basic premise of the proposed law, is that an employee should not be dismissed for the expression of opinions or the making of statements, that have no bearing on their employment, or where they only have a bearing because of unreasonable threats by clients or customers (in other words, where they have no direct bearing on the employee’s employment).
 Any communication, or series of communications, that meets the following criteria would be protected; any dismissal in response to such communication(s), would automatically be regarded as unfair.

 - It is lawful, i.e. not in breach of the criminal law or gives rise to any civil liability.
 When such a statement is made, it will not always be clear that the statement is unlawful, pending a prosecution or civil action.
 Consideration could be given to permitting the employee to be suspended until liability is determined or allowing the employer to dismiss, if they can show that they reasonably believed the statement was unlawful.
 This criterion would in any event overlap with (c) below, so that in practice it would be (c) that would have to be considered in the majority of cases.